dev-ev/isobaric-inspection-jupyter/README.md

 Mass spectrometry data is publicly available in the [project PXD007647](https://www.ebi.ac.uk/pride/archive/projects/PXD007647) at PRIDE archive.
 The data consists of 10 *E. coli* samples combined into one isobaric labeling set.
 Please check the corresponding [publication by Thulin and Andersson](https://journals.asm.org/doi/full/10.1128/AAC.00612-19) for more information about the study.

-Raw files have been processed by Proteome Dsicovere 2.4, the results have been exported as tab-delimited text files using the Results Exporter node ("R-friendly headers" on).
+Raw files have been processed by Proteome Dsicoverer 2.4, the results have been exported as tab-delimited text files using the Results Exporter node ("R-friendly headers" on).
 The output contains the following files:
 ```
 /PD_Out/PXD007647_Reproc_TMT-set-2_8fracs_QuanSpectra.txt
 /PD_Out/PXD007647_Reproc_TMT-set-2_8fracs_SpecializedTraces.txt